-Knowing where to install the trolling motor in your canoe is a very important piece of information that you should also consider before you go shopping for a trolling motor.
+Knowing where you want to mount the trolling motor on your canoe is a very important piece of information that you should consider before you go shopping for a trolling motor.

 They are also usually bigger than trolling motors mounted on the transom.